gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 vst3-opcodes.

 *S_module_filepath* -- the full pathname of the vst plugin shared library (dll, on Windows).
-Remember to use '/' instead of '\' as the path separator.
+Remember to use '/' instead of '\\' as the path separator.

 *S_plugin_name* -- the name of the plugin within the module.
-If there is only one plugin, this can be an empty string.
+If there is only one plugin in the module, this can be an empty string.

 *i_verbose* -- print plugin information when loading.
 This includes a list of all the plugins defined in the module.